Tina-otoge/tina-otoge/README.md

 ### Hi there 👋

 I am Damien, also known as Tina on the web.
-I'm a French computer science student at [EPITECH](https://github.com/Epitech/).
+I'm an active open source contributor passionate about Linux, Python, and arcade rhythm games.

 ## :computer: Computers